gioblu/BIPLAN/documentation/numeric-variables.md

 - [Unary operators](/documentation/unary-operators.md) [`++`](/documentation/unary-operators.md) [`--`](/documentation/unary-operators.md)

 ## Numeric variables
-BIPLAN supports only one numeric variable type that is by default `long` but can be easily changed editing `BIPLAN_Defines.h`, although it must be signed, see [configuration](/documentation/configuration.md).
+BIPLAN supports only one signed numeric variable type, that is by default `long` (if a different type is required see [configuration](/documentation/configuration.md)).
 Numeric variables are identified by `@`.
 The name of variables must not contain numbers, must be composed by lowercase and or uppercase letters and or the symbol `_`.
 Each variable is just an entry of a global array of variables.
 BIPLAN supports up to 88 variables.

 See below how to define a variable: